The University of Texas at Dallas

 Partners in Health Engage

-Partners in Health Engage at UTD aims to advance global health equity by educating and lobbying members of Congress about upcoming legislation and by directly fundraising for the construction of healthcare facilities in developing countries including the Butaro District Hospital in Rwanda.
+Partners in Health Engage at UTD aims to advance global health equity by educating and lobbying members of Congress about upcoming legislation and by directly fundraising for the construction of health care facilities in developing countries including the Butaro District Hospital in Rwanda.

 Email: zoe.du@utdallas.edu